Tafferner History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Tafferner is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 It is a name for a person who kept a tavern or public house.

 Early Origins of the Tafferner family